-You can also get a dedicated Skype number, with the cost being upward of about $6 per month, depending upon the region.
-While it may sound like a lot to pay for something so simple, it is cheaper than setting up a dedicated landline if you want a separate number for a business.
-Corporate organizations can also get additional features with Skype for Business, such as an auto-cropping camera that focuses in on the subject automatically.Microsoft's Skype is one of the dominant services in web conferencing.
-Credit: Microsoft
+You can also get a dedicated Skype number for a starting price of about $6 per month, depending on your region.
+While it may sound like a lot to pay for something so simple, it is cheaper than setting up a dedicated landline if you want a separate number for your business.
+Corporate organizations can get additional features with Skype for Business, such as an auto-cropping camera that focuses on the subject automatically.

-As a freelancer, this is the service that I've used the most when being invited to conference calls.
-It doesn't hurt that WebEx has substantial uses across large corporations, so when a company wants to invite someone for an over-the-air interview, this is the service they are likely to go with.Cisco's WebEx works across desktop and mobile platforms for easy-to-create and conduct meetings.
-Credit: Cisco
+As a freelancer, I've used this service the most when being invited to conference calls.
+It doesn't hurt that Webex has substantial uses across large corporations, so when a company wants to invite someone for a remote interview, this is the service they are likely to go with.

-The software also enables screen sharing, which allows an interviewee to share proposals, a portfolio or other documents that can bring better context to an interview.GoToMeeting features a straightforward interface and multiple sharing tools.
-Credit: LogMeIn Inc.
+The software also enables screen sharing, which allows an interviewee to share proposals, a portfolio or other documents that can bring better context to an interview.

 Have your personal tech ready

-And, it can't hurt to lock the door.
+It also can't hurt to lock the door.

 More and more people are making the switch from working outside the home to working remotely, which means remote job interviews are also becoming more common.
 Although most people have some experience with face-to-face interviews, not everyone knows how to conduct a remote interview.
 So, here are some tips to help you prepare for and get the most out of remote interviews.